 Polypody Species: Polypodium leucatomos Poir is a fern similar to calaguala, whose extract, called anapsos, is part of the composition of several medicines used for psoriasis and atopic dermatitis.
 In Mexico, a similar species, Polypodium feuillei Bertero, has the same properties as calaguala.

-Tepezcohuite: In Mexico, another plant also beneficial against skin afflictions, known as Tepezcohuite (Mimosa tenuiflora L.).
-It is a powerful skin and wound healer that activated tissue regeneration.
+Tepezcohuite: In Mexico, another plant is also beneficial against skin afflictions, known as Tepezcohuite (Mimosa tenuiflora L.).
+It is a powerful skin and wound healer that activates tissue regeneration.
 Moreover, it has antibiotic and fungicidal properties.

 The pharmaceutical industry prepares creams and shampoos with the extract of this bark, which is externally used for skin burns and sores and hair and skin beauty.